Pyright vs Mypy: Optimizing Type Checking Speed for Large Python Codebases

 exclude = ["**/tests", "**/migrations", "**/node_modules"]

-This configuration disables expensive library parsing.
-It restricts scanning to source directories.
-Initial load time drops by approximately 60%.
+This configuration disables expensive library source parsing and restricts scanning to source directories.
+Initial load time drops significantly for projects with large dependency trees.

 Mypy Daemon (dmypy) & Cache Invalidation Strategies